dezem/SAK/SAK_64bit/liesmich_readme.txt

 Beta v0.5.1: (18.12.2018)
 - possibility to use prod.keys for 4NXCI
 - added *please wait* message at converting XCI to NSP process

+Beta v0.6: (28.12.2018)
+- Extract firmware update from XCI
+- XCI to NSP converting changes:
+  - filename auto renaming
+  - possibility to directly split for FAT32
+  - possibility to directly split to USB

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation